aman-alytics/aman-alytics/README.md

 - 🛠 Passionate Developer from India

-- 🌐 Currently immersed in Data Analytics and Cloud Services and Data Projects.
+- 🌐 Currently immersed in Cloud Services, Data Analytics and Projects.

 - 🌱 Actively expanding skills in Web Development, Data Analytics, and Cloud Services.